christinbartz/vue-roman-num-converter/README.md

 # Roman Numeral Converter

-> This is a simple tool that converts decimal numbers up to 3999 into roman numerals.
+This is a simple tool that converts decimal numbers up to 3999 into roman numerals.

+> TODO
+> - add form validation (only numbers up to 3999)
+> - add styling
+> - create demo

 ## Build Setup